Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 The likelihood that many of us will need long-term care makes nursing home insurance an important option to consider.
-Also look into long-term care insurance policies that provide in-home care.
+You can also look into long-term care insurance policies that provide in-home care.
 If you decide to buy insurance, don’t delay.
 Finally, be sure you understand your policy’s elimination period, whether you can share it with a spouse and that your annual premiums may edge up over time.

 Tips for Preparing for Healthcare Expenses

 • Consider talking to a financial advisor about preparing for long-term care costs.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors in your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Healthcare expenses are just one thing to consider when assessing retirement income needs.
 Use SmartAsset’s retirement calculator to gauge your readiness level.